posted by Claire Maillot

 From: Salsa Direct

 Due to agent request, we run an event diary, delivered to our existing agents and contacts every Monday.
 The event diary is an informative communication to keep agents and stakeholders updated on our availability.
-We've had several agents request artists to keep them updated on our availability, including Tailored Entertainment (re: Diáspora):
+We've had several agents request artists to keep them updated on our availability, including T Entertainment (re: Diáspora):

 If you wish to unsubscribe, then this is not a problem and we can do so immediately.
-Please note you can still check our availability via our live event diary, updated via iCal and published live to the Red & Black Music website.
+Please note you can still check our availability via our live event calendar, updated via iCal and published live to the Red & Black Music website.